 - Prof. Lissa L. Broome, Burton Craige Distinguished Professor and Director of the Center for Banking and Finance, University of North Carolina School of Law

-- Prof. Jessie M. Fried, Dane Professor of Law, Harvard Law School
+- Prof. Jesse M. Fried, Dane Professor of Law, Harvard Law School

 - Prof. Cheryl L. Wade, Harold F. McNiece Professor of Law, St. John's University School of Law

 - Moderator: Hon.
-James C. Ho, U.S. Court of Appeals, Fifth Circuit
+Patrick J. Bumatay, Judge, U.S. Court of Appeals for the Ninth Circuit

 CLE credit is expected, and CLE registration is $25 for Federalist Society members and $50 for non-members.